sbozalieva/igniteui-js-blocks/src/modal/README.md

 </ig-modal>
 ```

+### Presets:

 You can access all properties of the button component with the following attributes:

   `action1ButtonLabel`

-`action1ButtonType`

-`action1ButtonColor`

-`action1ButtonBackgroundColor`
+  `action1ButtonType` can be a flat, raised, fab, disabled

+  `action1ButtonColor` sets the color of the label

+  `action1ButtonBackgroundColor` sets the color of the button

-`action1ButtonRipple`
+  `action1ButtonRipple` gives you the ripple

+## Custom Dialogs

-##Custom Dialogs are done by adding any mark up in the ig-modal tag.
+You can customize the dialog by adding any mark up in the ig-modal tag.

-When you are using Custom Dialogs you don't have a message property set.
+`message` property is not available.

 ```HTML
 <ig-modal #form